LukeShortCloud/rootpages/markdown/ansible.md

 #### Modules - Windows Modules - Installations - Package

-Manage offical Microsoft packages for Windows.
+Manage official Microsoft packages for Windows.
 Examples of these include the .NET Framework, Remote Desktop Connection Manager, Visual C++ Redistributable, and more.

 All options: